filipmoren/report-dummy/README.md

 This is a rough dummy of my regular workflow.
 Some of the scripts are not sourced at all since there's no access to a database etc., but they are left here to show how I usually do things.
 Please leave me a comment with any suggestions or questions.
+These instructions work in ubuntu and macOS, but the commands on windows should be fairly similar.

 ## Instructions